IRB Submission Help

 Timelines and Review Types

 Although the initial study application is the same for everybody, processing times vary by review type.
 The following timeline for approvals is only a guide.
 It may take more or less time, depending on the completeness of the application and the complexity of the research.
-The review type is determined by the IRB office and not by the research team.
+With the exception of excluded work, the review type is determined by the IRB office and not by the research team.

 Self-determination by Principal Investigator that submission of an IRB application is not needed.
 Use our Exclusion Decision Worksheet [pdf]to make this determination.
 No confirmation from the IRB Office is needed.